pyg-team/pytorch_geometric/docs/source/tutorial/dist_GLT.rst

   )
   random_partitioner.partition()

-Note that, the ``edge_assign_strategy`` decides an edge is stored with its source node or destination node.
+Note that, the ``edge_assign_strategy`` decides that an edge is stored with its source node or destination node.
 Thus out-bound sampling (sampling the out-going edges of a node) is bound with ``by_src``, and in-bound sampling should use ``by_dst``.

 1.3 Building feature cache
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-GLT supports caching node/edge deature in GPU to minimize the data transferring
-cost between host and device during feature collection.
-To facilitate selecting
+GLT supports caching node/edge features in GPU to minimize the data transferring cost between host and device during feature collection.
-the frequently accessed nodes/edges, GLT provides another partitioner, `graphlearn_torch.partition.FrequencyPartitioner <graphlearn_torch.partition.frequency_partitioner.FrequencyPartitioner>`__.
+To select the frequently accessed nodes/edges for cache, GLT provides another partitioner, `graphlearn_torch.partition.FrequencyPartitioner <graphlearn_torch.partition.frequency_partitioner.FrequencyPartitioner>`__.
-``FrequencyPartitioner`` takes the probabilities of each node being sampled at
-a specific training workload as its input, and evenly assigns nodes to different
-partitions according to their 'hotness'.
-The hottest graph nodes (devided by `cache_ratio`)
+``FrequencyPartitioner`` takes the probability of each node being sampled at a specific training workload as its input, and evenly assigns nodes to different partitions according to their 'hotness'.
-will be selected for feature caches in GPUs at each partition.
+The hottest graph nodes (divided by `cache_ratio`) will be selected for feature caches in GPUs at each partition.
-We can use `graphlearn_torch.sampler.NeighborSampler <graphlearn_torch.sampler.neighbor_sampler.NeighborSampler>`__
-to calculate the sampling probabilities.
-But please **note**: the sampling
+We can use `graphlearn_torch.sampler.NeighborSampler <graphlearn_torch.sampler.neighbor_sampler.NeighborSampler>`__ to calculate the sampling probabilities.
-parameters (num_neighbors, etc.) used in probability calculation must be identical
-as those used in training.
+But please **note**: the sampling parameters (num_neighbors, etc.) used in probability calculation must be identical to those used in training.

 The following code shows how to calculate node hotness and how to partition graph data with ``FrequencyPartitioner``: